 While not a life-threatening condition, a picture will ‘bleed’ when it touches one or more edges of the page.
 This no-margin approach is often used for sleek, modern publications, although it comes at a higher printing cost.

-The term refers to the quality of a color based on the parameters of hue and what is known as purity, saturation, or colorfulness.
-It is part of wide research in the field of color theory, with practical applications such as color matching and determining color appearance.
+The term refers to the quality of a colour based on the parameters of hue and what is known as purity, saturation, or colourfulness.
+It is part of wide research in the field of colour theory, with practical applications such as colour matching and determining colour appearance.